Release

 Organisational status

 Release is a registered charity and company limited by guarantee.
-It is governed by a Board of Trustees.
+It is governed by a Board of Directors.

 Target client group